2001654/CS220AU-DP-2022/index.md

 ## How digital identities can cause existential risks

 Existential risks are risks that have the ability to substantially or completely destroy humanity to a point where it is irreparable.
-During my research I have come to the conclusion that there is not necessarily a direct link between digital identities and such risks, but rather a potential link between how digital identities are used and a threat against humanity.
+During my research I have come to the realization that there is not necessarily a direct link between digital identities and such risks, but rather a potential link between how digital identities are used and how they can lead to a threat against humanity.
 Within this section, I will identify the links between the risks I have identified and discuss how the existence of digital identities can be threatened by them.

 #### Artificial Intelligence